 Concordia Recognized on President’s Community Service Honor Roll

-Concordia University was recognized on the President’s Higher Education Community Service Honor Roll for the second year in a row.
+Concordia University was recognized on the President’s Higher Education Community Service Honor Roll for the fifth year in a row.

 The honor roll recognizes U.S. colleges and universities for their commitment to and achievement in service to America's communities.